by Sharon Henry

 The Constantia Nek hike to Camel Rock, one of many Cape Town hiking trails in the Table Mountain National Park is going to require some puff – it has an elevation gain of 530m.
 We’ll be breaking in new Salomon hiking shoes as we join a Cape Town hiking club after spending five languid days at sea, I don’t know how we’ll fare.

 We loving our Cape Town adventures so far and today’s excursion has been arranged by friend, Billy Leisegang to join the Mountain Meanderers, a hiking club of retirees refusing to succumb to the ‘old age’ stereotype.
-Preferring instead to maintain their fitness with weekly jaunts on hiking trails in Cape Town.
+Preferring instead to maintain their fitness with weekly jaunts on these types of Table Mountain hiking trails.
 Let’s hope we can keep up!

-Constantia Nek, on the south east side of the Table Mountain range, is being assaulted today by a group of nine, plus Darrin and I. We start at moderate pace, following a neatly cut path that is soon heading quite steeply upward.
+Constantia Nek, on the south east side of the Table Mountain range, is being assaulted today by a group of nine, plus Darrin and I. The starting point is from the Constantia Nek circle car park on Hout Bay road.
+We take off at moderate pace, following a neatly cut path that is soon heading quite steeply upward.
 It’s a beautiful day and getting acquainted with everyone as we walk helps the climb.

 Table Mountain Hiking Trails

 From the get-go the group proves that 60 and 70 is obviously the new 40.
 Ian, a quiet 77 year old, tells me he runs ultra marathons; races that go beyond the traditional 42k.
-He is also an active member of a Tuesday walking group, so he hikes twice a week.
+He is also an active member of a Tuesday walking group, so he does some of the best hikes in Cape Town twice a week.

 The African sun is a bearable 23C today with no wind, in complete contrast to the sizzling 42C temperatures a few days ago, the hottest day on record in almost a century.

 After about 30 minutes we take a breather overlooking the thriving Constantia vineyards.
-Sadly, a feature across the distant landscape is the smoke from wildfires which have been plaguing the Cape Peninsula for a few weeks, closing many walking trails as a consequence.
+Sadly, a feature across the distant landscape is the smoke from wildfires which have been plaguing the Cape Peninsula for a few weeks, closing many walks in Cape Town as a consequence.

 Constantia Nek Hike To Eagles Nest

-Having only recently hiked Constantia Nek, the group decides to split: the main group will continue on the scenic route to the Table Mountain dams via a concrete jeep track.
-Darrin and I are to go with Billy on an adventurous trek via Eagles Nest and Camel Rock.
+Having only recently hiked Constantia Nek, the group decides to split: the main group will continue on the scenic route to the Cape Town dams on Table Mountain via a concrete jeep track.
+Darrin and I are to go with Billy on an adventurous trek via Eagles Nest Constantia and Camel Rock.
 We agree to meet at the summit in two hours.